open-component-model/ocm/docs/reference/ocm_add_componentversions.md

 contains a single component version.
 Therefore, in this scenario this option must always be specified to be able to follow component references.

+It the option <code>--copy-resources</code> is given, all referential resources will potentially be localized, mapped to component version local resources in the target repository.
+This behaviour can be further influenced by specifying a transfer script with the <code>script</code> option family.

 ### Examples